 You can also visit the ancient Nako Monastery, which is believed to be over 1000 years old, and see the beautiful frescoes and murals inside.
 Komic Village in Spiti Valley is also a famous tourist attraction.

-The Nako Lake is another popular attraction, offering a tranquil setting for a leisurely stroll or picnic.
+The Nako Lake is another popular attraction, offering a tranquil setting for a stroll or picnic.
 A village walk in Nako is a must-do experience for anyone visiting Spiti Valley.

 2. Mummy Village

 Mummy Village is a small Spiti Valley hamlet known for its unique and intriguing ancient traditions.
 The village is home to around 12 mummified bodies that are believed to be over 500 years old.